-An Interview with an Expert – Early Years Advisory Teacher
+Expert Advice – An Interview with an Early Years Advisory Teacher

-We speak with Nichola Gill-Smith, whose worked in education for over 14 years and has spent the last two years working as a LA Early Years Advisory Teacher (Birth to 3 specialist SEND), along with founding ‘Smitten Kids’, about the following topics:
+We speak with Nichola Gill-Smith, who has worked in education since 2006 and has spent time working as an LA Early Years Advisory Teacher (Birth to 3 specialist SEND), along with founding ‘Smitten Kids’, about the following topics:

 - Her background